Jabalia: Gaza war

-The Jabalia refugee camp, which has been the target of multiple Israeli air strikes during the ongoing Israel-Hamas war, was struck again on 31 October.
+The Jabalia refugee camp, which has been the target of multiple Israeli air strikes during the ongoing Gaza war, was struck again on 31 October.
 The Israeli air-strike killed at least 50 Palestinians and trapped more than a hundred beneath the rubble, according to the Gaza Health Ministry.
 The Indonesia Hospital said most casualties were women and children.
 Gaza Interior Ministry stated the camp had been "completely destroyed," with preliminary estimates of about 400 wounded or dead.
 IDF spokesperson Daniel Hagari confirmed that Israeli fighter jets attacked the refugee camp, and stated that the attack killed a Hamas commander who led the October 7 attacks, dozens of Palestinian militants, and destroyed Palestinian tunnels.
-Hamas claims none of its commanders were present and that Israel was using these claims as an excuse for the attack.
-The mayor of Jabalia stated Israel had destroyed 75 percent of Jabalia's water wells.
+Hamas said none of its commanders were present and that Israel was using these claims as an excuse for the attack.
+On 4 November, the Al-Fakhoura School in Jabalia was struck; thousands of Palestinians were sheltering in the school and its yard.

 The Battle of Jabalia began on 8 November 2023 as part of the 2023 Israeli invasion of the Gaza Strip, and ended its first phase in late January 2024 with an Israeli withdrawal.
 Following this, Palestinian forces and the IDF intermittently clashed in Jabalia.
+The mayor of Jabalia stated Israel had destroyed 75 percent of Jabalia's water wells by March 2024.

 A May 2024 IDF offensive into the city ended on 31 May 2024 with an IDF withdrawal after over two weeks of intense fighting and more than 200 airstrikes.
 Palestinian officials said that 70% of the refugee camp was destroyed.
 The Israeli military said that it had destroyed over 10 kilometers of underground tunnels that it says the militants used.
 The Israeli military also said that it had destroyed a number of weapons production sites and rocket launchers.
 During the weeks-long operation, troops recovered the bodies of seven Israeli hostages.

 Having failed to dismantle Hamas in Jabalia, the IDF reinvaded the city after four months on 5 October 2024.

+After the 10 October 2025 ceasefire in Gaza, Hamas allegedly redeployed members in Jabalia and the refugee camp, where they supposedly launched a crackdown on the Israeli-backed and Popular Forces-affiliated Popular Army – Northern Forces (also known as the People's Army – Northern Forces), allegedly arresting and killing its members.
+On 14 October 2025, the group's leader, Ashraf Al-Mansi, released a video where he denied the alleged Hamas crackdown.
+Al-Mansi proclaimed that PANF controls several areas in northern Gaza, and warned Hamas from entering their territory.

 Demographics

-Jabalia's residents have various origins, including the Hauran, Egypt, Bedouin communities, as well as people from Hebron and Jaffa.
+Jabalia's residents have various origins, including the Hauran, Egypt, and Bedouin communities, as well as people from Hebron and Jaffa.

 A number of male pseudohermaphrodite births have been reported in Jabalia.
 Jehad Abudaia, a Canadian-Palestinian pediatrician and urologist, has suggested that consanguinity due to cousin marriages accounts for the prevalence of pseudohermaphrodite births.
 In the Gaza Strip, pseudohermaphrodite conditions often go undetected for years after birth due to the region's lower standards of medical treatment and diagnostics.